Skip to main content

 Never auto-merge PRs from Ana.
 Always manually review to ensure changes are accurate, don’t contain sensitive information, and will produce the desired behavior.

-Create multiple focused files rather than one massive file.
-This makes PR reviews easier and version history clearer.
+Create multiple focused files rather than one large file.
+This makes PR reviews easier, version history clearer, and dynamic loading more precise — Ana fetches whole files, so smaller files mean more targeted context.

 Configure GitHub branch protection to require PR reviews before merging and prevent direct commits to main.

-For security, rotate your GitHub personal access token regularly and use an appropriate expiration window.
+Rotate your GitHub personal access token regularly and use an appropriate expiration window.
+Update the secret in TextQL when you rotate.

 Troubleshooting